Sanjaya Sinh

 Sanjaya Sinh (born 25 September 1951), also known as Sanjay Singh, is an Indian politician and a former member of the Rajya Sabha.
 He was twice elected to the Legislative Assembly of Uttar Pradesh during the 1980s and held state ministerial posts.
 In 1990, he became a member of the upper house of the Parliament of India, which is known as the Rajya Sabha, and in 1998 he was elected to the lower house, called the Lok Sabha.
-His term in the 12th Lok Sabha session lasted until the following year.
+His term in the 12th Lok Sabha session lasted until 1999.
 In 2009, he was successful in obtaining a second term in that house as a member of the 15th Lok Sabha representing the Sultanpur constituency of Uttar Pradesh.
 He represented the state of Assam in the Rajya Sabha.
 He resigned from Rajya Sabha and Indian National Congress to join Bharatiya Janata Party on 30 July 2019.

 Singh has held various ministerial portfolios and committee positions over the years, including as Union Minister for Communications in 1991.

 Background

 Sanjay Sinh was born on 26 September 1951 in Amethi, Uttar Pradesh.
+Sinh belongs to the erstwhile royal family of Amethi and is the current head of the Bandhalgoti clan of Rajputs.
 His father was Raja Rananjay Singh.
 He married his first wife Garima Singh in 1973, with whom he has a son and two daughters.
 He obtained a decree of divorce with Garima in 1995.
 However the decree was annulled by the Allahabad High Court on appeal and later by the Supreme Court of India.
-He married Ameeta Singh in April 1995.
+He married the widow of Badminton player Syed Modi, Ameeta Singh in April 1995.
 He also adopted Ameeta's daughter from her previous marriage.

 A part of his education was at the city's Ranvir Rananjay Post-Graduate College and he gained an MA in Hindi and a PhD from Awadh University.

 Aside from his involvement in politics, he has listed his professions as being an agriculturalist, pilot and a social worker.
-He holds the rank of Major (retired) in the Indian Territorial Army and also has a private pilot's license.
+He holds the rank of Major (retired) in the Indian Territorial Army and also has a private pilot's licence.